 Singe-sided deafness patients who have lost all hearing in one ear and still have reasonably good hearing in the opposite ear.
 Depends on transfer of energy through bone conduction to opposite normal inner ear.

-BAHA, or bone conduction osteointegrated implant, represents a significant advancement in surgical hearing restoration.
+Baha®, or bone conduction osseo-integrated implant, represents a significant advancement in surgical hearing restoration.

 The sound processor (1) vibrates with sound, transmitting these sound vibrations through the titanium abutment and implant (2) then through the bone and directly into the inner ear (3), bypassing the ear drum and bones of hearing.
 This direct transmission of sound brings a strong signal to the hearing nerve of the inner ear and results in marked hearing improvement.

-The BAHA device was developed over 25 years ago by Dr. Tjellstrom of Sweden and approved for use in the United States approximately 10 years ago for conductive hearing loss.
-More recently the BAHA device has also been approved for those patients with profound nerve loss in one ear.
-Thousands of successful long term users of the device are enthusiastic about their improved BAHA.
+The Baha device was developed over 40 years ago by Dr. Tjellstrom of Sweden and approved for use in the United States approximately 20 years ago for conductive hearing loss.
+The Baha device was approved around 2010 for those patients with profound hearing loss in one ear.
+Thousands of successful long term users of the device are enthusiastic about their improved Baha.